Kaya is taking on the toughest challenge of her life with the help of Ultimate Performance.

 The 22-year-old is set to become the youngest woman ever to trek to the North Pole.

-The gruelling two-week challenge will see Kaya pulling a 40kg sled for 10 hours a day in freezing -40°C weather conditions.
+The gruelling two-week challenge will see Kaya pulling an 88lbs (40kg) sled for 10 hours a day in freezing -40°C weather conditions.

-She will not only face freezing conditions and blizzards, but the constant threat of hypothermia and even the danger of polar bears on the expedition she is doing with her dad.
+She will not only face freezing conditions, blizzards and the constant threat of hypothermia but even the danger of polar bears on the expedition she is doing with her dad.

 Barely a year ago, Kaya would never have imagined having the strength or mental toughness to take on such a challenge.

-But completing an impressive 16-week body transformation at U.P.
-London City showed her what she was really made of.
+But completing an impressive 16-week body transformation at U.P. showed her what she was really made of.

 A year later and she is putting her new-found strength and fitness to the most extreme test possible by trekking to the North Pole and raising money for the charity In-Visible on a GoFundMe page, which supports underprivileged children to grow up healthy and educated.